Study and Course Registration (Undergraduate Students)

 3) Integrated Learning Programme (ILP)

-Through the holistic enrichment activities provided by the Integrated Learning Programme, students enjoy their university life from the transitional process of new students to become the advanced learners during their journey of learning at Lingnan.
-For details of the activities provided, please refer to the ILP Guidebook (to be distributed on 3 & 4 September 2019).
+Through the holistic enrichment activities provided by the Integrated Learning Programme, students enjoy their university life from the transitional process of new students to becoming advanced learners during their learning journey at Lingnan.
+For details of the ILP activities, please refer to the ILP Website at https://www.ln.edu.hk/osa/ilp/programmes.

-There are 6 learning domains in the ILP:
+There are six learning domains in the ILP:

 All Lingnan undergraduate students are required to fulfil the minimum ILP unit requirements as one of the graduation requirements.
 The breakdown is as follows: